mono/sdb/README.md

   Ctrl-D works fine for exiting SDB, regardless.
 * There is no completion for commands - the default completion instead tries to complete file names which is not very useful most of the time.
 * Decompilation is not implemented.
-The ICSharpCode.Decompiler library needs to be separated from ILSpy for this to be practical.
+The `ICSharpCode.Decompiler` library needs to be separated from ILSpy for this to be practical.
 * The exit code of inferior processes is not shown.
-There is apparently no way to get it from Mono.Debugging.
+There is apparently no way to get it from `Mono.Debugging`.
 * Attach support is not implemented.
 This requires special support in the debugging libraries.
 * Some Mono versions throw a `NullReferenceException` when SDB shuts down.
 This